 The training was organised for all heads of corps inspection and monitoring branches, ICT desk officers, zonal and local government inspectors of the South-West.

-Kazure, who was represented by NYSC Director of Corps Welfare, Mrs Victoria Okakwu said, “This new process has received great ovation from the public for its positive impact in areas such as elimination of sharp practices perpetuated by fraudulent individuals and reduction of errors in our data and workload on our staffs, corps memners and other stakeholders.
+Kazure, who was represented by NYSC Director of Corps Welfare, Mrs Victoria Okakwu said, “This new process has received a great ovation from the public for its positive impact in areas such as elimination of sharp practices perpetrated by fraudulent individuals and reduction of errors in our data and workload on our staffs, corps members, and other stakeholders.

-“Furthermore, the improvement on the new process also brought about the introduction of the use of biometrics for mobilisation and registration of corps members at orientation camps which has not only helped in fast tracking the process, but also reduced impersonation and registration in prozy including ineligible graduates.”
+“Furthermore, the improvement on the new process also brought about the introduction of the use of biometrics for mobilization and registration of corps members at orientation camps which has not only helped in fast-tracking the process, but also reduced impersonation and registration in prozy including ineligible graduates.”

-Kazure noted that the feedback from the North West zone, South East zone and the two pilot locations of Lagos and Abuja had been very encouraging and positive, adding that he believed that South West zone will also be successful.
+Kazure noted that the feedback from the northwest zone, southeast zone and the two pilot locations of Lagos and Abuja had been very encouraging and positive, adding that he believed that the southwest zone will also be successful.

-He said the training was organised to give participants the requisite knowledge in the IT-based clearance and monitoring of corps members to eliminate the practices of payment of allowances to corps members who are not on ground to serve their father land.
+He said the training was organized to give participants the requisite knowledge in the IT-based clearance and monitoring of corps members to eliminate the practices of payment of allowances to corps members who are not on the ground to serve their fatherland.

-The NYSC boss urged all official of the scheme to shun any act that may be detrimental to the success of the innovation.
+The NYSC boss urged all officials of the scheme to shun any act that may be detrimental to the success of the innovation.

-According to her, it keeps record of absenteeism, checkmates truancy, impersonation and other vices which tends to undermine the aims and objectives of the scheme.
+According to her, it keeps records of absenteeism, checkmates’ truancy, impersonation, and other vices which tends to undermine the aims and objectives of the scheme.

 Pls don’t hesitate sharing this Information across to others via our sharing buttons below.